About this ebook

 Journal of Harold Johnson, 1985

 Late in the afternoons, I would walk across the fields, cut across the Henley farm, and trot deep into the woods along the trail.
-Instantly, my imagination transported me to anywhere I wanted to go, which was always far away from the one place I longed to escape.
+Instantly, my imagination transported me anywhere I wanted to go, which was always far away from the one place I longed to escape.
 Rockingham County, North Carolina, was not big enough to contain my dreams.
 In fact, the earth’s outer space was the only part of this universe capable of satisfying my nagging desires to be more, see more, and do more with my life.
 In my heart, I knew I was born to be more than someone’s slave hand, working from sunup for nine to ten hours a day, often for less than minimum wage.
-My mind would not allow me to settle there, because the books told me that my opportunities were endless and that an education would take me as far as my dreams were willing go.
+My mind would not allow me to settle there because the books told me that my opportunities were endless and that an education would take me as far as my dreams were willing to go.

-I often sat among the trees for hours, listening to nature’s whispers while I contemplated plans for my future.
-Some days, the whispers provided gusts of hope and encouragement, but most days only clouds of doubt and fear lingered in the air.
-No one had ever looked at me and said, One day you could be an astronaut.
-No one had ever looked at me and seen a doctor or lawyer, or even a fireman or policeman.
-I worked in the fields every day, and no one ever saw a farmer.
+No one had ever looked at me and seen a doctor or lawyer or even a fireman or policeman.
+I worked in the fields daily, and no one ever saw a farmer.
 They only saw a great field hand or a criminal.
 Not even my mother ever spoke of my life beyond high school.
-Were her dreams for me limited too?
+Were her dreams for me limited, too?
 Was she unaware of my potential?

 I often wondered if my dreams were too big for a young black boy in Rockingham County, North Carolina.
 Were my dreams too large for the box that society had built for me?
 Or was I a victim of my own skepticism and fear?
-Most days I believed that trail would ultimately guide me to the truth.
+Most days, I believed that trail would ultimately guide me to the truth.
 I believed that somewhere along that path, I would eventually find the answers to my questions and the courage to confront my fears.
-I believed that one day I would boldly step outside of my tailor-made box and become the man I desired to be.
+I believed that one day, I would boldly step outside my tailor-made box and become the man I desired to be.

 I stood there for a few more seconds, trying to determine whether I wanted to tramp through the wet leaves and brush to investigate the source of the noise.
-Then tiny droplets of rain began dotting my face here and there, and I easily decided it was not my problem.
+Then tiny droplets of rain began dotting my face here and there, and I quickly decided it was not my problem.
 I zipped up my jacket and turned back toward home.
 The dark clouds had gathered overhead and were ready to release a violent downpour at any moment.
-I was not willing to tramp through the woods in the rain for anything.
+I was unwilling to tramp through the woods in the rain for anything.

 I followed the sound of the noise, which had changed back into the soft whine of a whimpering puppy.
-With each step that I took, the pitch of the sound became softer, and the frequency seemed to decrease.
+With each step I took, the pitch of the sound became softer, and the frequency seemed to decrease.
 It seemed as if this thing or person knew that I was coming.

-Of course, I wanted to turn around and run back toward the trail, but something deeper than curiosity compelled me to move forward.
+Of course, I wanted to turn around and run back toward the trail, but something more profound than curiosity compelled me to move forward.
 I truly felt as if someone needed my help.
 I no longer heard the noise, but I felt this strange sense of sadness and pain, which told me that I was close to whatever was out there.

 Then suddenly, an ominous, cold energy surrounded me.
 It felt as if the air temperature had suddenly dropped ten degrees.
 A thick cloud of fog rolled through the trees out of nowhere, like a scene from a horror movie.
-I slowed my pace and looked carefully through the looming cloud of mist just ahead me, and then I saw her—the lifeless, naked woman lying on the ground just a few feet away.
+I slowed my pace and looked carefully through the looming cloud of mist just ahead of me, and then I saw her—the lifeless, naked woman lying on the ground just a few feet away.

 At first, I stood perfectly still.
 In fact, everything stood still.
 The forest was as quiet as the graveyard at midnight.
 Thoughts raced through my head, one after the next.
 What do I do?
 Who is she?
 How did she get here?
 What if someone is watching me?
-I anguished about who this woman was, why she was here, and what I should do next.
+I was anguished about who this woman was, why she was here, and what I should do next.
 First, I scanned the area to ensure that I was alone.
-Finally, I slowly walked toward the woman, being careful not to startle her.
+Finally, I slowly walked toward the woman, careful not to startle her.
 Although she remained as still as a corpse, it was unclear to me whether she was unconscious.
 After all, she had made the noises that initially had drawn me to her position in the middle of the cold, dark forest.

 As I progressed toward the woman, I wondered whether I knew her.
 There were few strangers in our small town.
 Then I gasped with horror when I finally stood over her naked, battered body.
 Her swollen, disfigured face and bruised black-and-blue body made it difficult to identify her.
 In fact, were it not for her exposed legs, it would have been difficult to determine her race.
 Undoubtedly, she was a white woman.
 Even her blood-soaked hair had matted to her head, like a large scab.
 It must have taken everything inside of her to release that awful shriek that had lured me into the woods.

-As I looked down at her body, I noticed that someone had amputated her breasts, and stabbed her so many times that I could not begin to count the puncture wounds.
+As I looked down at her body, I noticed that someone had amputated her breasts and stabbed her so many times that I could not begin to count the puncture wounds.
 I could hardly believe she was still alive.

 Tears stung my eyes as I reached to touch her tiny wrist for a pulse, but when I touched her skin, she flinched and whimpered again.
-I had noticed that her body was cool to the touch, so I took off my jacket and placed it over her mutilated frame.
-When I stooped down and picked her up in my arms, her long, curly red hair cascaded down my arm and glowed in the dark, like a fountain of fire.
+I noticed that her body was cool to the touch, so I took off my jacket and placed it over her mutilated frame.
+When I stooped down and picked her up in my arms, her long, curly red hair cascaded down my arm and glowed in the dark like a fountain of fire.
 Immediately, I knew that she was Abigail Henley.
 Abigail was the only girl in town with fire-red hair.
-Personally, I had never met Abigail, but she had been always polite in passing.
+Personally, I had never met Abigail, but she had always been polite in passing.
 I took a deep breath and wondered what could compel someone to commit such a brutal crime against another human being.
 What could Abigail Henley have done to deserve this?

 As I slowly walked back toward the trail, visions of Amy Saunders and Kathy Thompson came to mind.
 I remembered the agony those two white girls had caused every black boy in Reidsville after they got drunk at a party and claimed that two black boys had raped them in the woods.
 They had eventually told the truth, admitting that it was all a lie, but not before nearly every black boy in town had been harassed and interrogated by the sheriff for hours.
 Two of them had been beaten within inches of their lives by an angry mob, and one of them had remained paralyzed for the rest of his life.
-At the time, I was too young to fit their age description, but I still remembered the fear that had haunted our community for weeks.
+I was too young at the time to fit their age description, but I still remembered the fear that had haunted our community for weeks.
 Every black boy, regardless of age, had become a prisoner in his house.

 Suddenly, my body again turned tense and rigid.
 My legs refused to bend, and I stood frozen in my tracks.
 Only one thought lingered in my mind: what if she died before she spoke the name of her attacker?
 If she died before she could tell the police what had happened to her, would I be the hero or the villain?
 The police would surely think that I had committed this horrible crime.
 How would I explain finding her body deep in the woods all alone?
 I could hardly believe it myself.

 As I stood up, she reached out and grabbed my arm.
 Her fingers clamped down with a viselike grip and dug into my flesh.
 The harder I pulled away, the deeper her nails embedded into my skin.
 I looked at her once more.
-I needed her to understand why I could not take her with me, but all I saw was a solemn plea for help.
+I needed her to understand why I could not take her with me, but I only saw a solemn plea for help.
 Finally, I pried her tiny, cold fingers away from my arm, stood up, and quickly walked away.
-I knew there was nothing I could do or say to make either one of us understand my desperate decision to leave her there alone in that cold, dark forest.
+I knew there was nothing I could do or say to make either of us understand my desperate decision to leave her alone in that cold, dark forest.

 I immediately chastised myself.
 I had nothing to hide.
 After all, I had found Abigail in the woods and reported her location to the police.
-I placed the phone on the table by the door while I contemplated what to do next.
+I placed the phone on the table by the door while contemplating what to do next.
 I shivered as I stared at my half-naked body in the mirror on the back of the closet door.
 Then I flinched as my mother banged on the door and shouted my name over and over, as loud as she could scream.
 I finally grabbed a towel from my closet door, wrapped it around my waist, and unlocked the door.

 I quickly opened the door, brushed past her, and briskly walked down the hallway to the bathroom.
 Again, she followed me, hurling one question after another until I slammed the bathroom door and locked it.
 Her voice squeaked in my ears like nails on a chalkboard, and I just needed her to be quiet.